KishoreIthadi/ichatbot/README.md

 ### **Dataset**

-Dataset consists of two arrays queries and oprions as shown below
+Dataset consists of two arrays queries and options as shown below

 ```javascript
 var ichatbotDataset =